Places I've lived

 spring 1986.
 London, England.
 A fun town to wander around.
 Sort of a cross between being a tourist (which I wasn't because there was longer to see stuff, and one got to have more ordinary adventures, like the differences in supermarkets, banks, etc.) and being someone who really lives there (which I wasn't because I didn't know too many people, knew I would only be there 3 months, etc).
 I would wander around the parks and write letters and go to folk clubs, coffeehouses, and stuff.

-1986-1988.
+1986–1988.
 Oberlin, Ohio, USA.
-A bastion of gay life--if you can consider massive numbers of confused college kids coming out (including myself) a "life" which I suppose is pushing it.
+A bastion of gay life--if you can consider massive numbers of confused college kids coming out (including myself) "gay life" which I suppose is pushing it.
 A hotbed of various kinds of radical or liberal ideas, like student co-ops, peace, and stuff.
 Only problem is you kind of have to leave once you graduate (well, only if you are picky and want a job or something like that).

 1988-1989.
 Chicago, Illinois, USA.
 The idea was that I'd experiment in living alone.
 Well, that didn't last too long.